-- Nodes.
-A node represents a variable in the modeled situation. - Edges.
+- a.
+Nodes.
+A node represents a variable in the modeled situation. - b.
+Edges.
 An edge represents a causal relationship between two Nodes.
-In the graph, edge 10 re drawn in the form of arrows between two Nodes.
-The direction of the arrow indicates the direction of causality. - States.
+In the graph, edges are drawn in the form of arrows between two Nodes.
+The direction of the arrow indicates the direction of causality. - c.
+States.
 States represent values that exist in each node. - d.
-Beliefs 10 Evidence.
+Beliefs and Evidence.
 Beliefs are probabilities where a variable will be in a certain state based on evidence in a particular situation.
 The evidence is information about a particular situation [1].